bsebhat/bsebhat.github.io/content/labs/05-pfsense/07-create-dmz-network.md

 I also assign it the static IPv4 address `192.168.2.1/24`.

-Next, I need to configure the `juiceshop` network interface to use the `DMZ` network instead of the `LAN`.
+Next, I need to configure the `juicero` network interface to use the `DMZ` network instead of the `LAN`.